ArtificialOwl/daita.github.com/_posts/2019-02-15-fulltextsearch-and-deck.md

 - Nextcloud FullTextSearch
 ---

+_this post is a devblog aiming to help anyone willing to implement FullTextSearch in a 3rd party app._

 <figure>
 	<img src="{{"/assets/img/fulltextsearch/deck-app-3a658fdfc259.png"}}" alt="">
 	<figcaption><p>Implementation of FullTextSearch in the Deck app; or is it the other way around ?</p></figcaption>